ArzamastsevOleksandr/booster-server/README.md

 No concept of a user is supported for now, meaning that the system treats all requests as generic and does not differentiate between the requests issued by different users.

 ### To start the application locally:
-* Start the PostgreSQL DB by running the following command:
+* Start the PostgreSQL DB by running the following command from the project root:
 ```bash
 docker-compose up -d
 ```